Classic Florida Reads

 Shayne is a tough-talking smart aleck but you clearly see his soft spot as he dodges going back to New Orleans to face the romance developing with Lucy or as he reflects on the loss of Phyllis.
 It is a pleasing mixture that makes for a protagonist one can root for.
 Blood on Biscayne Bay is out of print, but copies are available online, and well worth the search.

-Susan Jo Parsons is publisher of The Florida Book Review.
+Susan Jo Parsons is the founder and publisher of The Florida Book Review.

 The Yearling by Marjorie Kinnan Rawlings

 A Reconsideration by Susan Jo Parsons

 The Yearling: 70 years later—a glimpse of old Florida

 Before Scout Finch became the precocious narrator of To Kill a Mockingbird, there was Jody Baxter, the ten year-old hero of The Yearling.
 Author Marjorie Kinnan Rawlings was a protégé of Maxwell Perkins, the editor from Scribner’s who aided the careers of Hemingway and F. Scott Fitzgerald.
 Rawlings held her own among those literary giants--The Yearling, published in 1938, captured the Pulitzer Prize for fiction in 1939.
 Now, the book is a staple on Florida high school reading lists, but it mustn’t be dismissed as a tale for school children.
 It preserves post-Civil War pioneer life in Florida as well as offering the reader a nostalgic look at childhood.